westonlarhette/Landau-Damping/README.md

 - vth = 0.5 - Thermal velocity
 - A = 0.15 - Strength of perturbation/oscillation
 - k = 1 - Wavenumber of position oscillation

+### Output
+The code will produce three separate graphs to demonstrate Landau damping.
+The first is an animated graph showing the phase space of the particles.
+Note that due to periodic boundary conditions, the walls of the animation "wrap in" on themselves.
+The second graph plots the decay of the energy stored in the net electric field, and the thrid graph plots the spatial evolution of the electric field to demonstrate decay of the wave amplitude.

+#### Electric Field Energy Decay ####